jundalisay/spblist/content/en/social/supersociology/allah.md

 Proof is that it is only the US has the God-powers to tell Israel to stop bombing Gaza.
 It is also the US that gives petrodollars to Islamic Saudi Arabia to make it wealthy.

 So where is the 'Allah' that gives victory and prosperity?
 It is in the US.
+Rather, Enki has given way to Enlil.

 If people think that Allah is somehow with Saudi or Iran, then loss and suffering will make them realize their mistake them sooner or later.